 Over the past few years at CPD, we noticed that our audience is seeking greater interaction with us digitally beyond our events, professional training and publications—especially for those around the world who cannot connect with us in person.

+The CPD Editorial Team under the direction of Lisa Rau includes talented producers who design, shoot, edit, code and create all you see in our expanded multimedia output.
 We analyzed the range of CPD's activities and made a concerted effort to amplify our work in new ways through our website, weekly newsletter and various social media accounts, including brand-new platforms for multimedia content such as podcasts, videos and more.

 Here's a snapshot of what we've done so far, and where we're headed:

 Have you noticed our new recommendation widget?
 When visiting most pages on the CPD website, you'll notice some key items suggested at the bottom (scroll to the bottom of this page).
 Based on an algorithm that combines article tags, content type and Google Analytics data, the system instantly provides our audience with the context of related work we've published.

 Furthermore, make sure to check out our event pages after the event.
 Here, we deck out the pages with photo galleries, candid interviews, panel highlight videos, podcasts, PowerPoint presentations and more.
 (Some examples: Everybody Comes From Away: Art, Politics & 9/11 with Center Theatre Group, and Digital Cooperation via Multi-Stakeholder Diplomacy with the Embassy of Sweden in the U.S.)